Fethi-Hamdani/Shadow/README.md

 # shadow

-the easiest way to add Shadow to any widget.
+The easiest way to Apply Shadow to any widget, It aint much but it is an honest work

 [install](https://pub.dev/packages/shadow),